 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

-You should provide a personal statement written in English that explains why you want to study this particular master’s course and which subject stream you will follow.
+You should provide a personal statement written in English that explains why you want to study this particular master’s course and your chosen subject stream.
 The statement should focus on academic rather than personal achievements, interests and aspirations, and should state what you believe the degree will lead to after graduation.

 - evidence of motivation for and understanding of the proposed area of study

 - your reasons for applying to the School of Archaeology, the MSc in Archaeology and your chosen stream

 - evidence that your academic ability and focus are suited to the demands and nature of the degree

 - the ability to present a reasoned case in English